Hibernus Mortis

 Hibernus Mortis is a band started in December, 1995 by Cesar Placeres and Ralf Varela.
-The band took its name from the ancient Latin translation for "Dead Winter" (mortuus hiemis).
-Starting out, the South Florida band's primary goal was to create some of the most crushing and extreme music ever recorded.
-Taking influence from a variety of sources, the band took musical inspiration from old-school death metal bands like Incantation, Autopsy, Morbid Angel, Death, Dismember, Immolation, Entombed, Obituary, Vader and Suffocation just to name a few.
+The band name comes from the ancient Latin translation for "Dead Winter" (mortuus hiemis).
+The band's goal was to create crushing and extreme music, inspired by death metal bands like Incantation, Autopsy, Morbid Angel, Death, Dismember, Immolation, Entombed, Obituary, Vader and Suffocation.

-The band's sound is mainly categorized as death metal, with definite black metal and doom metal influence.
-Hibernus Mortis has been a staple of the legendary Florida death metal scene for over a decade and has a global fanbase as well.
-Fans all around the world from as far away as Germany, Norway and Iceland, Cuba, to South Africa, Singapore, and Australia all enjoy music from Hibernus Mortis.
-The band has always retained an underground low-key status, but definitely sports a modest cult following.
-The band is currently based out of Hialeah, Florida.
+The band's sound is categorized as death metal, with black metal and doom metal influences.
+Hibernus Mortis is a staple of the Florida death metal scene and has a global fanbase.
+Fans from Germany, Norway and Iceland, Cuba, South Africa, Singapore, and Australia enjoy Hibernus Mortis.
+The band has an underground status with a modest cult following.
+The band is based out of Hialeah, Florida.